MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 To successfully invoke a batch endpoint and create jobs, ensure you complete the following prerequisites:

 - A batch endpoint and deployment.
-If you don't have these resources, see [Deploy models for scoring in batch endpoints](how-to-use-batch-model-deployments.md) to create a deployment.
+If you don't have these resources, see [Deploy MLflow models in batch deployments in Azure Machine Learning](how-to-mlflow-batch.md) to create a deployment.

 - Permissions to run a batch endpoint deployment. **AzureML Data Scientist**, **Contributor**, and **Owner** roles can be used to run a deployment.
 For custom role definitions, see [Authorization on batch endpoints](how-to-authenticate-batch-endpoint.md) to review the specific required permissions.